mrtommyb/ktransit/README.md

 This python package contains routines to create and/or fit a transiting planet model.
 The underlying model is a Fortran implementation of the [Mandel & Agol (2002)] (http://iopscience.iop.org/1538-4357/580/2/L171/fulltext/16756.text.html) limb darkened transit model.
 The code will calculate a full orbital model and eccentricity can be non-zero.

-With version 0.1, radial velocity data can now be calcaulted via the model and included in the fit
+Radial velocity amplitudes can be calculated in the model and included in the fit.

 Installation
 -------